caysonhhanson/startup/README.md

 - Centered and properly sized logo
 - Clean component layouts
 - Good contrast and spacing

+## Service Deliverable
+➡️ For this deliverable I added backend services to handle user data and API functionality.

+- Created Express server with HTTP endpoints for user authentication, workouts, and leaderboard data.
+- Successfully configured Express static middleware to serve the React frontend build.
+- Integrated Quotable API to fetch and display motivational quotes on the dashboard.
+- Created endpoints for login authentication, workout data storage, leaderboard rankings, and nutrition information.
+- Implemented fetch calls in React components to communicate with backend services.

 [View the demo](https://startup.cayson5.click)
 [View the code](https://github.com/caysonhhanson/startup.git)